 Amy Ludwig VanDerwater

-Specific information regarding: the days they have book exchanges; how many books can be borrowed and what to do if a book is missing--- all of that information is located on my website under Library Policies.
+Specific information regarding: the days students have book exchanges; how many books can be borrowed and what to do if a book is missing--- all of that information is located on my website under Library Policies.

 THE READ ALOUD HANDBOOK by Jim Trelease (7th ed.) is a wonderful resource for anyone who would like to engage their children to read regularly and with joy.
 It is very easy reading and incredibly informative.
 Reading aloud is a key component to sucess in reading.